 If you are publishing content, you should really have a refresher on media law every 2-3 years.

 Excellent course, bespoked for us.
-Delighted with the trouble Richard has taken to address our issues/dilemmas.
-He packs so much in to a session that the course feels like great value for money.
+Delighted with the trouble the trainer has taken to address our issues/dilemmas.
+They pack so much in to a session that the course feels like great value for money.
 I'm a huge fan.
 Excellent as always.

 Editor, Auction Technology Group